 The CLF Advisory Council first met in January 2009 and continues to meet quarterly.
 The Council is comprised of representatives from consumers, partner agencies, and community representatives.

 The Advisory Council reviews the consumer satisfaction surveys, waiting list statistics, program changes and other issues which may affect service delivery.

 Telephonic surveys, titled The Participant Experience Surveys for HCBS for Elderly and Disabled Clients, were administered during July 2016 with Mayor's Youth Employment and Education Program (MYEEP) trained high school student volunteers.
-These results will be considered for programming in the coming year.
-Survey results are compiled and reviewed by the Supervisor, the IOA Site Director and the Partner Agencies.
-This process is managed by the IOA Quality Improvement Director Survey results are regularly reported in the CLF 6-month reports.
+Survey results were compiled and reviewed by the Supervisor, the IOA Site Director, and the Partner Agencies; and the overall process was managed by the IOA Quality Improvement Director.
+Survey results were used to inform future programming and reported in the CLF 6-month report.